Free life jackets, water safety tips for children

 In an effort to ensure safety, St. Petersburg Fire Rescue, St. Petersburg Parks & Recreation, the Suncoast Safe Kids Coalition and Treasure Island Fire Rescue are all joining together to host a life jacket giveaway.

-From 10 a.m. to 12 p.m. on Saturday, March 12, those who attend will receive water safety information and life jackets while supplies last.
-The giveaway is being held at the city of St. Petersburg Municipal Beach, located at 11260 Gulf Blvd, Treasure Island, Florida 33706.
+From 10 a.m. to 1 p.m. on Monday, March 14, those who attend will receive water safety information and life jackets while supplies last.
+The giveaway is being held at the city of St. Petersburg Municipal Beach, located at 11260 Gulf Blvd., Treasure Island, Florida 33706.

 Life jackets will be provided by Pinellas County EMS' Drowning Prevention and Awareness Program.

-Note: Editor's note: This event has been moved to Monday, March 14, given the threat of strong storms this weekend.